Lassehhansen/LLM_Bias/README.md

     - Total data loaded and filtered: 2340188
 - Books (100.4 GB)
     - Filtered Size (Keyword Present - Medical AND Racial OR Gender): 52.3 GB
+    - Filtered Size (Keyword Present - Medical AND Racial OR Gender): 40.5 GB (When removing latex formatting)
+    - Total data loaded and filtered: 76297

 ## Downloading the Training Data: